 It all started with friends of mine who spin.
-When I first saw them spinning balls of fire on chains (called poi) and twirling staffs with the ends ablaze, I thought it looked neat, but didn’t have much interest in it myself.
+When I first saw them spinning balls of fire on chains (called poi) and twirling fire staffs with the ends ablaze, I thought it looked neat but didn’t have much interest in it myself.

-Months and months after I first picked up a poi or staff, I was at an outdoor music festival where some friends were “having a burn,” as they say.
-There were 200 people gathered around a stage about 50metres away, and on this little patch of grass to the side, about half a dozen people were fire spinning.
+Months and months after I first picked up a fire poi or fire staff, I was at an outdoor music festival where some friends were “having a burn,” as they say.
+There were 200 people gathered around a stage about 50 meters away, and on this little patch of grass to the side, about half a dozen people were fire spinning.

 And man, was I on fire (pardon the blatant pun).
-I had that staff spinning like it had never been spun it before.
+I had that staff spinning as it had never been spun before.

 That is, until I smacked myself in the eye with the unlit end of the staff.

 Convinced that I would be toting a black eye for the next week, I glanced up to see who saw my blunder.
 As luck would have it, if anybody had seen my spinning debacle, they had the good grace to pretend not to have.

 So I kept spinning and got back to having fun.
 Mere minutes later when I was handed a fully lit staff to play with instead, I became confident that nobody saw my eye-poking antics!